 Can Vaccinated Americans Travel to Machu Picchu?

-Technically the answer is yes.
-But the real truth is that anyone can travel to Machu Picchu if they have either a negatice covid test taken within 72 hours of arrival in Lima, Peru, or proof of recovery from covid-19.
+The answer is yes.
+But the real truth is that any healthy person can travel to Machu Picchu.
+All visitors, even those who have had the covid vaccination, must show either a negatice covid test taken within 72 hours of their flight to Lima, Peru, or proof of recovery from covid-19.
 It's the same rule for every person entering the United States.

 The real question is, are there any benefits for travelers entering Peru, who have the covid vaccine?
 Can vaccinated Americans, or citizens from other countries, skip the requirement for providing proof of negative covid test on arrival in Peru?
 This is one case where all travelers are treated equally.
 Everyone has to provide proof of negative covid test when they arrive in Lima even if they have been appropriately immunized for covid.
 But vaccinated travelers should carry their covid vaccine cards anyway.
 They may come in useful when moving around the country for sightseeing.

 The international airlines are the gatekeepers of documents and their websites spell out the rules and the specifications for the kind of test needed and the window for getting the test or the documents that show you recovered from covid.